Pagedale swears in Mayor Ernest ‘E.G.’ Shields

 His predecessor, the recently deceased Mayor Mary L. Carter, worked hard with Beyond Housing to develop Pagedale for decades.
 There is a Midwest BankCentre Branch, a grocery store, movie theater and two senior homes — one named for Rosie Shields, the new mayor’s late wife.
 The new mayor served on the Board of Directors for Beyond Housing until he was termed out last year.

+Beyond Housing President and CEO Chris Krehmeyer spoke at the inauguration, touting new developments and expressing confidence that Shields will continue to work that Carter began in revitalizing Pagedale.

-Shields called for a moment of silence for the late former mayor, who had mentored and endorsed him and died the day after Election Day.
+Shields called for a moment of silence for the late former mayor.
+Their relationship extended back four decades.
+Carter, then a church clerk, signed Shield’s ordination papers as a pastor in 1971.
+She later mentored him politically and endorsed him for mayor and died the day after he won on Election Day.

 As St. Louis County Prosecutor Wesley Bell said, Shields is not starting a new chapter after 28 years of Mayor Carter’s service.
 “This,” Bell said, “is a whole new book.”